-A midterm exam will be held on April 2, 2019.
-Please note the different time and place: 8.00-9.15am in De Bartolo 129.
+A midterm exam will be held in class on November 1, 2023.
 Attendance is mandatory.
 Only university-approved absences will be allowed (death in the immediate family, sickness resulting in hospitalization).
 Unexcused absences will earn you a zero on the exam.